 You can buy many, many funds with a Vanguard account.
 You don’t need to only keep Vanguard funds with them.
-The second screenshot shows how you can shop around to different fund families
+The second screenshot shows how you can shop around to different fund families.

 There are around 70 companies offering brokerage for the Vanguard Wellington fund.
-Fees are often transaction based, but will generally include commission, sales tax, mark-ups/downs and more for each transaction.
+Fees are often transaction-based, but will generally include commission, sales tax, mark-ups/downs, and more for each transaction.

 The Vanguard Wellington, as good as it is, isn’t the only stellar mutual fund out there.
-There are lots of alternative managed funds which offer similar asset allocations and similar returns.
+There are lots of alternative managed funds that offer similar asset allocations and similar returns.
 Let’s take a look at some of them…

-Vanguard STAR — This fund is very similar to the Wellington, and while it still remains around 60% focused on stocks, it shifts some emphasis from bonds to short term reserves.
+- Vanguard STAR — This fund is very similar to the Wellington, and while it still remains around 60% focused on stocks, it shifts some emphasis from bonds to short-term reserves.
 It has returned around 8% annually, which matches the Wellington, but, crucial for some, you can start investing from just $1,000.

 Buy, Buy, Buy?

 Overall, the fund’s conservative approach and diversification have ensured the pursuit of, in the managers’ own words, “long-term capital appreciation, reasonable current income, and capital conservation.”

 The fees are among the cheapest in the mutual funds market.
 While there are alternatives out there with lower initial investment requirements, it’s worth saving up for this fund.

-If you want a well-rounded, high performing mutual fund with low fees… the Vanguard Wellington is for you.
+If you want a well-rounded, high-performing mutual fund with low fees… Vanguard Wellington is for you.
 Add it to your portfolio, along with a few other of the funds we’ve recommended and you should do really well.